-United Way of Passaic County in partnership with the Paterson School Board, the Paterson Public Library and the Paterson Education Fund is piloting a one-on-one tutoring program for struggling first graders.
+United Way of Passaic County in partnership with the Paterson School Board, the Paterson Public Library and the Paterson Education Fund is providing a one-on-one tutoring program for struggling first through third graders.

 PLEDGE TO BECOME A VOLUNTEER TUTOR!

-Volunteer tutors are needed for one-on-one tutoring sessions, Volunteers will receive a 2-hour orientation and weekly support from an onsite reading specialist.
+Volunteer tutors are needed for one-on-one tutoring sessions, Volunteers will receive a 2-hour orientation and training, and weekly support from school staff and teachers.
 Anyone with passion and commitment can help a young person achieve greater academic success.
 Spanish speaking a plus!

 - The program will be closed for school holidays

 - Volunteers will be subject to school district rules for background check and fingerprinting